hiimmrdave/js30/README.md

 # Progress
 - 01-drumkit done 2/10/20
 I built the html in a way that felt more semantic to me.
 The keyboard events are case sensitive using KeyboardEvent.key, which was intentional.
+- 02-clock done several days ago, posted 2/25
+I built the clock in SVG, and otherwise followed the recommendations from the course.